thehyve/transmartApp-doc/source/advanced_workflow.rst

 #.
 Optionally, enable binning by clicking the **Enable** button.

-    For information, see `Data Binning Using Forest Plot`_ on page 85.
+    For information, see `Data Binning Using Forest Plot`_.

 #.
 In **Statistic Type**, click **Odds Ratio** or **Relative Risk**.